 - Interner Link mit AnkerThe current status of the timetable can be found under "Schedule for the Excellence Strategy“.

-Based on the administrative agreement reached by the federal and state governments on 16 June 2016, the DFG and the German Council of Science and Humanities are implementing the Excellence Strategy in two funding lines:
+Based on the administrative agreement reached by the federal and state governments on 16 June 2016 and updated on 4 November 2022, the DFG and the German Council of Science and Humanities are implementing the Excellence Strategy in two funding lines:

 Clusters of Excellence (EXC)

 The Clusters of Excellence funding line is designed to support project-based funding in internationally competitive fields of research at universities or university consortia.
 The DFG is responsible for developing and implementing this funding line and for publishing calls for proposals every 7 years.
 Proposals are reviewed and decided on in an academically driven, competitive process.
 New initiatives go through a draft proposal and full proposal phase.
 In the first funding period (1 January 2019 to 31 December 2025) a total of 57 Clusters are being funded with an annual budget of 385 Mio.
 Euro.
 In the second funding period (1 January 2026 to 31 December 2032) up to 70 Clusters of Excellence can be funded with an annual budget of 539 Mio.
 Euro.

 Universities of Excellence (EXU)

 The Universities of Excellence funding line serves to strengthen universities as individual institutions or as university consortia in the long term and further develop their leading international role based on successful Clusters of Excellence.
 The German Council of Science and Humanities is responsible for developing and implementing this funding line.
 In the first funding period (2019 to 2026) ten Universities of Excellence and one University Consortium of Excellence are being funded with 148 Mio Euro annually.
 In the second funding period (2027 to 2033) up to four additional Universities or University Consortia of Excellence may receive funding.